nao1215/sqly/website/content/formats.md

 exhaust memory long before the download reached the cap.
 It is there to stop a server filling the disk on the way, not to size your data.

 The table is named after the file that arrives, not the URL you typed.
+The name is taken from the first of these that gives a supported filename:
-A dataset behind a short link or a `latest` alias is named from the redirect target, then from `Content-Disposition`, then from the URL path, then from `Content-Type`.
+`Content-Disposition`, the final response URL, the URL you typed, then `Content-Type`.
+A dataset behind a short link or a `latest` alias is therefore named after its redirect target.

+`HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` are honored.

 ## Text encodings